 With the addition of these two fields, we hope that the result is an increased level of clarity and transparency that will benefit job seekers as they embark upon this important phase in their careers.
 These fields will also provide potential employers with a designated space to share their institution’s policies and/or commitment to diversity, inclusion, and equity.
 Ultimately, these updates will help promote the shared commitment to non-discrimination in hiring practices across the profession for departments, institutions, and job candidates alike.

 We welcome any questions, feedback, or ideas you may have.
-Please contact the APSA departmental services program at [email protected] or Julia Schwarz at [email protected].
+Please contact the APSA departmental services program at email@example.com or Tanya Schwarz at firstname.lastname@example.org.